harrycresswell/harry/content/reading.md

 ## 2025

+- The Day After Roswell by Philip J. Corso
+- Foundation by Isaac Asimov
 - UFO of God by Chris Bledsoe
 - Vulture Capitalism by Grace Blakeley
 - Far Journeys by Robert A. Monroe